 NiCads were one of the first rechargeable batteries to be widely adopted by consumers looking for solutions to power their portable devices.
 These batteries were at one time widely used in portable power tools, photography equipment, flashlights, emergency lighting, and hobby R/C.

-Consumer NiCad batteries contain approximately 18% cadmium, a heavy toxic metal that requires that highest care during the battery recycling process.
-If you’re looking for an environmentally safe solution to managing your nickel cadmium batteries, Retriev is uniquely permitted with proven processes to safely manage your end of life Nicad batteries.
+Consumer NiCad batteries contain approximately 18% Cadmium, a heavy toxic metal that requires that highest care during the battery recycling process.
+If you’re looking for an environmentally safe solution to manage your Nickel Cadmium batteries, Retriev is uniquely permitted with proven processes to safely manage your end-of-life Nicad batteries.

 Certified by the EPA as the Best Demonstrated Available Technology for Cadmium recovery.Learn More